BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 If the predictive model were used in a real-world setting -- say on a HPC node -- the final metrics collected by AIWC could be embedded as a comment at the beginning of each kernel code.
 This would follow the use-case for AIWC as a plugin to the OpenCL debugger Oclgrind.
-The developer would first use Oclgrind to debug, optimize and confirm functionality of a kernel, then, enable the AIWC plugin to generate the metrics for the final kernel code.
+The developer would first use Oclgrind to debug, optimize and confirm functionality of a kernel, then, enable the AIWC plugin to generate the metrics for the final kernel code with the program settings that will be used at runtime.
+These metrics are included as a comment into the kernel -- either in source or SPIR form.
+The scheduler extracts these metrics at runtime and evaluates them with the model to make performance predictions on the nodes available devices.
+If the runtime settings lead to substantially different AIWC features to the ones collected than the runtimes predictions may be inaccurate.
 This approach would allow the high accuracy of the predictive model without any significant overhead -- metrics are only generated and embedded once per kernel and is done largely automatically, with the guidance of the developer.
+StarPU [@augonnet2011starpu], Ompss [@duran2011ompss] and CoreTSAR [@scogland2014coretsar] schedulers could incorporate this prediction methodology to provide the initial estimate of a kernels execution time or energy usage without having to first execute it on all accelerators -- the strategy historically employed.
 Separately, the training of the model would only need to occur when the HPC system is updated, such that, a new accelerator device is added, or the drivers, or compiler updated.
 The extent of model training is also largely automatic following the methodology presented in this thesis.
 EOD is run over updated devices and the performance runtimes provided into a newly trained regression model -- by following the approach outlined in this Chapter.